rahil627/my-programming-stuff/langs/programming-languages.md

-Pony
-  - lol, i like this idea, extremely statically typed, so that it's never a question, no concept of memory management

-### cool idea!
+### cool ideas!
 Streem
   - "a stream based concurrent scripting language.
 It is based on a programming model similar to the shell, with influences from Ruby, Erlang, and other functional programming languages."
   - https://github.com/matz/streem
     - by the maker of Ruby
   - seems kinda abandonded, but rad idea! :D

+Pony
+  - lol, i like this idea, extremely statically typed, so that it's never a question, no concept of memory management